ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 ## Data transformation

 Unfortunately, I can't just throw the audio data into a random forest and be done with it.
-The data needs to be wrangled and transformed in a suitable format that's consistent across samples and pronounces distinguishable features.
+The data needs to be wrangled and transformed into a suitable format that's consistent across samples and pronounces distinguishable features.

 Moving forward, I'll use these two events as examples.